 -

-- Facilitate access to social security and retirement benefits—specifically India’s Provident Fund, Gratuity, and other statutory welfare schemes—for approximately 200 tea workers via project-supported Help Desks;
+- Access to social security and retirement benefits—specifically India’s Provident Fund, Gratuity, and other statutory welfare schemes— are facilitated for approximately 200 tea workers via project-supported Help Desks;

-- Build the legal and advocacy capacities of community leaders through training on land rights ownership applications, para-legal education, workshops, and assistance in court settlements;
+- Build the legal and advocacy capacities of 200 community leaders through training on land rights ownership applications, para-legal education, workshops, and assistance in court settlements to support the filing of 1,000 land claims;

-- Improve employment and educational outcomes for young people by providing vocational training for 150 youths and academic support for approximately 400 low-income students across 15 non-formal study centres.
+- Improve employment and educational outcomes for young people by providing vocational training for 150 young people and academic support for approximately 400 low-income students across 15 non-formal study centres

 The HLDRC also conducts research and maintains a database on migrant and missing women, including victims of trafficking.
 It coordinates its activities with the Delhi-based Jesuits in Social Action (JESA) and is an active member of the Lok Manch.